secondary-smiles/chela/README.md

 ```

 ## Hosting
 Chela uses the [axum](https://crates.io/crates/axum) to manage HTTP requests, so it is possible to expose it directly to the outer internet.
-However, there is no authentication for the `/create` endpoint so anyone will be able to create redirects.
+However, there is no authentication for the `/create` or `/tracking` endpoints so anyone will be able to create redirects and view analytics.

-If you would prefer to be the only one able to create redirects, then you can proxy Chela through Nginx with http-basic-auth.
+If you would prefer to be the only one able to access these pages, then you can proxy Chela through Nginx with http-basic-auth.
 Refer to [this](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) documentation for more information.

 ```nginx
 server {